pindropsecurity/backend_question_1/README.md

 - The mathematical operators come from the set (-, +, /, *)
 - If a node is a mathematical operator, the operation should be evaluated left-to-right:
  - So, if you have a subtraction node with 1, 2 and 3 you would evaluate as 1 - 2 - 3 = -4.
 Write a method that calculates the value of such a tree.
-Write an python program that calculates the value of the tree.
+Write a program that calculates the value of the tree.
 Assume your code is part of a production grade library, so exceptional cases should be handled accordingly.

 **NOTE**
-- Your implementation should use *only* Python standard library modules.
-Do not `import some_graph_libary`.
+- Your implementation should use *only* standard library modules.
+Do not use a pre-existing graph library.
 Write your own tree implementation and traversal methods.

 Some tips:
 - Classes, inheritance and encapsulation are your friends